jamesalwin1/ValueMyCar/README.md

 ---

-## 📷 Output

-Displays predicted selling price based on the given inputs.
+## 📊 Results & Insights

+* Newer cars have higher resale value
+* Cars with lower kilometers driven have better pricing
+* Engine power and fuel type influence price significantly
+* Dealer cars generally have higher predicted prices

 ---

 ## 💡 Future Improvements

-* Add car brand and model features
+* Include car brand and model features
-* Improve accuracy using advanced models (XGBoost)
+* Use advanced models like XGBoost
 * Deploy the application online
+* Improve accuracy with more data

 ---